andreikop/enki/scheme.md

 ## Scheme REPL integration

-mksv3 supports MIT Scheme interpreter integration.
+enki supports MIT Scheme interpreter integration.
 It allows you to quickly execute code, which is contained in your current opened file, and to evaluate expressions interactively with REPL.

 ### Activating scheme mode